 However, I’ve met couples who have entered into their relationship with the objective of changing the other person to better suit their own preferences or expectations.

-The problem with this approach is that few people will be OK with this as “relationship strategy.”
+The problem with this approach is that few people will be OK with this as a “relationship strategy.”

 The fact is that if you can’t accept your partner as they are, you might want to consider finding someone else.